Our verdict

 91.1 mm

-The oz / 425g's tongue is fully gusseted on both sides to prevent water penetration and block debris from entering the boot.
+The Who should NOT buy's tongue is fully gusseted on both sides to prevent water penetration and block debris from entering the boot.

 Test results